Last updated on July 3, 2023 by Wandering our World

 If you take the B862 road towards Fort Augustus you will come across this pretty loch set about one mile off the southern shore of Loch Ness.
 The views are spectacular, particularly at sunrise, and there’s also a large lay-by to park in beside the loch.

 This beautiful river glen is atmospheric and home to the River Moriston, small lochs, forest, and many footpaths.
-It’s a lovely place to pitch a tent for the night, and had a role in Scottish history too – this is the valley that Bonnie Prince Charlie escaped through after the Battle of Culloden.
+It had a role in Scottish history too – this is the valley that Bonnie Prince Charlie escaped through after the Battle of Culloden.

 The temperature in the Highlands of Scotland tends to be pleasant from June through to the start of September.
 However even summer can be a bit chilly at night, and it is advisable for hikers, bikers, and campers to be prepared for all weather and eventualities.